 Deck the halls and jingle those bells, Christmas is fast approaching.
-But the festive season doesn’t mean Aussies stop dating, and experts have identified a sackful of new trends to describe being single in December.
+But the festive season doesn’t mean Aussies desist their discreet affairs, as experts have identified a sackful of new trends to describe being single in December.
 And while these dating terms might seem superficial, eharmony relationship expert Sharon Draper believes they serve a purpose in helping singles identify the shared challenges and humorous insights attached to finding love.